ninoNinkovic/LiveStamps/README.md

 ####Key Reference:

 ```
 #Required Keys:

-[name]   : Parent key with actual name of the stamp using snake_case
+[name]   : The parent key containing the stamp name using snake_case
-[value]  : A string literal, or list of values to be used for injection.
+[value]  : A string/int literal, or list of values to be used for injection.

 # Optional Keys:

+[menu]   : Groups a stamp under a submenu in the right-click context menu
+[regex]  : Regex pattern.
+Set to auto for docblock.
+Exclude for static data.
 [stamp]  : Formatting string.
 Python format() flags.
 See injection flags below.
 [tflag]  : Time Formatting string.
-Python strftime()format flags i.e. "%d-%m-%Y"
+Python strftime() format flags i.e. "%d-%m-%Y"
-[regex]  : Regex pattern.
-Set to auto for docblock.
-Exclude for static data.
-[menu]   : Groups a stamp under a submenu in the right-click context menu
 ```

 ####Stamp Values: